pingcap/blog/2017-05-23-perconalive17.md

 ## <span id="scale">Scale out</span>

-We‘ve talked about split.
-Now let’s see how TiKV scales out.
+We've talked about split.
+Now let's see how TiKV scales out.
 Our project is as scalable as NoSQL system, which means you can easily increase the capacity or balance the workload by adding more machines.

 ![Initial state of the scaling-out process](media/image_6.png)

 In this diagram, we have 4 physical nodes, namely Node A, Node B, Node C, and Node D. And we have 3 regions, Region 1, Region 2 and Region 3.
-We can see that there are 3 regions on Node A. Let’s say that Node A encountered a capacity problem, maybe disk is almost full.
+We can see that there are 3 regions on Node A. Let's say that Node A encountered a capacity problem, maybe disk is almost full.

 To balance the data, we add a new node, Node E. The first step is to transfer the leadership from the replica of Region 1 on Node A to the replica on Node B.